Skip to content

 Likely Roman depiction of Hermes among cherubic angels.

-On the Egyptian side, Hermes is the god of the moon, communication, & leading souls to the underworld.
+On the Egyptian side, Hermes was the god of the moon, communication, & leading souls to the underworld.
 On the Greek side, he’s the god of crossroads, travel, thieves, bankers, and trickery.

 Probably not, though some believers claim that he may have been a contemporary of Moses.